By Mark Bates

 How will you manage that?

-Start with your vision and your budget.
+Develop your vision and your budget.
 Visit pools.
 Look at magazines.
 Talk to your friends.
 Then think about some of these things.

 How your pool will complement your home.
 Where will you build your pool?
 You don’t want to be trekking all wet and drippy through your house to your bathroom.
 Think of when you’ll use it: during the day or in the evening, when the sun is out or when it’s raining.
 What will that mean for your design?
 Too little heat and light make for an uncomfortable pool experience.
 But so does too much.